hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that are important to the operations team.

+## 1.32 (Export improvements, GitLab Migration)

+- From now on PIA release images are pushed to the [GitLab cloud docker registry](registry.gitlab.com)
+  - the new registry url is already part of the default Ansible configuration
+  - please ensure that the registry url is not overwritten elsewhere
+  - please check whether the newly created credentials are used to fetch the release images

 ## 1.31 (Self-Registration)

 - New ansible variables can be set to show mandatory checkboxes on registration: